RetamalVictor/RetamalVictor/README.md

 ### 🤖 Welcome to my GitHub! 🌟

-Currently working as a Robotics Engineer for Multirobots Systems @ Technology Innovation Institute.
+Currently working as a Robotics/ML Engineer for Multirobots Systems @ Technology Innovation Institute.
 Previously Research Assistant @ VU Amsterdam. 🎓

 - 🛠️ Designing Computer Vision Systems, Applying ML/DL to control problems, and more!